niksoper/practice-guide-dotnet-testing/README.md

 ```

 ### One Test Fixture Per System Under Test (SUT)
+    Group related tests for a System Under Test (SUT) under a single test fixture.

+*Why?*

+Spreading tests for a single System Under Test (SUT) over many test fixtures makes it harder to locate tests for the purposes of maintainance, or to see if tests already exist for a SUT when developing new tests.

+Likewise, testing multiple SUTs under a single test fixture violates the [Single Responsibility Principle (SRP)](//en.wikipedia.org/wiki/Single_responsibility_principle)).

 ### One file Per Test Fixture

    - **Consistent Naming**
    - 3 part naming